 This brings to mind one of our Jet Set vision trips.
 We went to two different cities in two separate countries.
-One was English-speaking and the second spoke another language.
+One was English-speaking, and the second spoke another language.
 One of the trip participants, a pastor, had a major “aha” moment while in the English-speaking country.
 He had initially thought it could be enough to simply “preach the gospel” there because, thanks to the common language, they would understand the message.
 However, as he dove deeper into the city and its people, he realized that the cultural differences were massive.
 They were so different, in fact, that trying to plant a church there would require major cultural exegesis.
 That alone would allow him to understand the context well enough to proclaim the gospel in way that people could understand it.
 He recognized there had to be some degree of contextualization, even if the language was the same.

 We see this a lot in Europe.
 Americans naturally consider many European nations to be Western near-cultures.
-In light of that assumption we think that the gospel would need little contextualization in Europe.
-Yet almost everyone who comes to serve here learns some really hard lessons – including me.
+In light of that assumption, we think that the gospel would need little contextualization in Europe.
+Yet almost everyone who comes to serve here learns some really hard lessons—including me.

 I try to keep this in mind as much as possible, especially while having conversations with not-yet-believers.
 I have found certain symbols and traditions they’ve known since childhood that give me an open door to talking about Christ.
 When relating within the familiarity of their worldview, it rarely comes across as awkward or abrasive when I bring up spiritual things.

-I have also learned to exercise caution and not simply share the gospel out of my own religious upbringing in the states.
+I have also learned to exercise caution and not simply share the gospel out of my own religious upbringing in the States.
 I have become more and more aware of the things I brought in my “suitcase” that are uniquely North American versions of church and Christianity.
-I have to identify those and either rework or set them aside.
+I have to identify those and either rework them or set them aside.
 It drives me to look to the Bible for ways that Jesus contextualized himself and his message.

 I have found over the years that I tend to try planting the church before I actually plant the gospel.
-My concentration on the church leads me be overly concerned about the church service, which leads to neglecting the chief importance of contextualizing the gospel.
+My concentration on the church leads me to be overly concerned about the church service, which leads to neglecting the chief work of contextualizing the gospel.
 Yet it is out of the receiving of the gospel that indigenous disciples can be made who then help plant healthy, indigenous churches.

 When it comes to mission, contextualization is widely misunderstood.
 For some, contextualization is a bad word.
 For them, it implies a watering-down of the hard teachings of Jesus and the “missionalization” of whatever pet project one might want to focus on.

-As a practitioner of contextualization, I find two things to be true: I must be faithful to study God’s Word regularly and I must be an active student of the cultures in which I minister.
+As a practitioner of contextualization, I find two things to be true: I must be faithful to study God’s Word regularly, and I must be an active student of the cultures in which I minister.

 To help me accomplish this, I’ve come to love the YouVersion Bible App.
 This tool gives me access to multiple translations of scripture, Bible study tools, and reference tools.
 It also provides me with a reasonable plan so I know what to read each day.
 My favorite tool that YouVersion offers is the ability to easily create a sharable .jpg of a select passage laid out over an interesting background.
 My family prints these and uses them to help us memorize Bible verses.

 On the other side of contextualization, we must be active students of culture.
 This is easier said than done; our culture is particularly designed not to be studied, but to be consumed.
 It’s very difficult to wade into art, business, or politics without being wooed into idolatrous consumption of the lifestyles and products that accompany them.
-Immersing ourselves into worldly culture is spiritually dangerous work (which is why many Christians are tempted to disengage and attempt to isolate themselves from the world’s influence altogether).
+Immersing ourselves in worldly culture is spiritually dangerous work (which is why many Christians are tempted to disengage and isolate themselves from the world’s influence altogether).